 Improving your standings

 The success formulas change very fast in a freelancing world.
-For those who have just entered the practice, and only have one or two high paying clients, they should also keep good number of low-paying clients, so that they don’t fall short on work.
+Those who have just entered the practice and only have one or two high-paying clients, should also keep good number of low-paying clients so that they don’t fall short on work.

-In the meantime, they should keep improving their reputation and keep working to get more high paying clients, which is never easy even for well-established veterans.
-If you are a very skilful freelancer, with time you will be able to get better clients.
+In the meantime, they should keep improving their reputation and keep working on getting more high-paying clients, which is never easy even for well-established veterans.
+If you are a very skillful freelancer, with time, you will be able to get better clients.